Things to Do

 Towosahgy State Historic Site

 The name Towosahgy is an Osage word that means “old town,” although it is not known if the Osage were the inhabitants of the site.
-The site was abandoned during the late 14th century for unknown reasons.
+The village was abandoned during the late 14th century for unknown reasons.

+The historic site is unstaffed and managed out of Hunter-Dawson State Historic Site in New Madrid.
 Ceramic vessels from Towosahgy are displayed at the Rosemary Berkel and Harry L. Crisp II Museum on the campus of Southeast Missouri State University.

 Towosahgy: I-55; Route 80 east; Route 77 south; County Road 502, 1 mile.